ibm-cloud-docs/text-to-speech-data/speech-backup.md

 1. Create a subdirectory of the `{minio_backup_directory}` in which to dump the data; for example, `{minio-backup-directory}/{minio_data_dump}`.

-1. Perform the actual Minio backup by using the directory names and alias from the previous steps.
+1. Perform the actual MinIO backup by using the directory names and alias from the previous steps.
 For example, the following command backs up the data for the `stt-customization-icp` component.
 The command copies the entire `stt-customization-icp` bucket to the target directory.

     ```bash
     mc --insecure -C {minio_backup_directory} \